gyengep/irrigation/3p/readme.md

 json
 -------
-  - copy the json.hpp to the workspace and build it with the project
+  - the library is downloaded from https://github.com/nlohmann/json/releases/tag/v3.6.1
+  - the only one neccessary file is copied to Irrigation\3p\json\json.hpp

 ONLY FOR TESTING